 28 – Size Of Content Update

-You want your changes to get noticed, rewriting paragraphs is more valuable then updating just the grammar.
+You want your changes to get noticed; rewriting paragraphs is more valuable than updating just the grammar.

 29 – Outbound Link Theme

-Proper outbound links help to classify your content + is used by Google to catch bad actors buying links.
+Proper outbound links help to classify your content & are used by Google to catch bad actors buying links.

 Negative Page Factors